mulesoft/osprey/README.md

 #### Option B
 You can check the [example](https://github.com/mulesoft/osprey/tree/master/examples) included on Osprey to see a fully functional application, and try to create one from the scratch.

+#### Run your Osprey application
+From your terminal run:
+`grunt` (recommended: It will set up the proper listeners so changes in the code are automatically refreshed in runtime).

+**OR** you can always run: `node src/app.js`

+##### Accessing the API Console
+Open a browser and navigate to http://localhost:3000/api/console/ to display the API Console.

 ### Key concepts
 No matter which option you go through, it's imporant for you to recognize the following sections in your code.